Quality Over Quantity: The Role of HDL Cholesterol Efflux Capacity in Atherosclerotic Cardiovascular Disease

 - Khera AV, Millar JS, Ruotolo G, Wang MD, Rader DJ.
 Potent peroxisome proliferator-activated receptor-α agonist treatment increases cholesterol efflux capacity in humans with the metabolic syndrome.
 Eur Heart J 2015;36:3020-2.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina

 Keywords: Angina, Stable, Angina, Unstable, Apolipoprotein A-I, Apoptosis, Atherosclerosis, Biological Markers, Blood Pressure, Cardiovascular Diseases, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Lipoproteins, HDL, Lipoproteins, LDL, Metabolic Syndrome X, Myocardial Infarction, Niacin, Nitric Oxide Synthase, Peroxisome Proliferator-Activated Receptors, Risk Factors, Stroke, Thiazolidinediones, Triglycerides, Primary Prevention, Secondary Prevention